 For staff injuries:

-- 1. Complete the Employees First Report of Injury Form and fax to Health & Nutrition Manager on the same day of the injury (within 24 hours of the injury). - 2.
-Report injury immediately to Human Resources. - 3.
-The Health & Nutrition Manager will review the report and send to Human Resources.
-The Health & Nutrition Manager will inform the Early Childhood Program Director as appropriate.
+- 1. Complete the Employees First Report of Injury Form and fax to Human Resources (within 24 hours of the injury). - 2.
+Human Resources will inform the Early Childhood Director or Site Supervisor as appropriate.

 For community volunteer/client injuries: